uhaseeb85/StateMachineVisualizer/README.md

 # State Machine Visualizer

-A modern, interactive web application for designing, visualizing, and simulating state machines.
-Built with React and Tailwind CSS, this tool provides an intuitive interface for creating and managing state machines with a focus on user experience.
+A modern, interactive web application for designing, visualizing, and simulating state machines and flow diagrams.
+Built with React and Tailwind CSS, this tool provides an intuitive interface for creating and managing visual workflows with a focus on user experience.

 ## Table of Contents
 - [Installation](#installation)